aimat-lab/GraphReactionNet/README.md

 Chen Shao, Chen Zhou, and Pascal Friederich

 ## Example
-The notebook demo.ipynb shows an example of how to use our binary certificate for a pretrained GCN model.
+The notebook demo.ipynb shows an example of how to use our dataset for a pretrained GCN model.

-You can use `scripts/train_and_cert.py` to train and certify a model from scratch on a cluster using [SEML](https://github.com/TUM-DAML/seml).
+You can use `scripts/train_and_acc.py` to train a model from scratch on a cluster.

 ## Cite
 Please cite our paper if you use this code or dataset in your own work: